MicrosoftDocs/sql-docs/docs/master-data-services/what-s-new-in-master-data-services-mds.md

  **Derived Hierarchy Management Experience Improved**

- The derived hierarchy management experience in MDS already be improved.
+ The derived hierarchy management experience in MDS has already been improved.
 For more information about this feature, see [Create a Derived Hierarchy &#40;Master Data Services&#41;](../master-data-services/create-a-derived-hierarchy-master-data-services.md).

- Business Rule management functionality already be removed from the MDS Add-in for Excel because we redesigned the experience.
+ Business Rule management functionality has already been removed from the MDS Add-in for Excel because we redesigned the experience.

 ## Attribute Improvements